SICKAG/pumolink/README.md

 | `@on_stop` | The function is called by a 'stop' event.
 This decorator is for member functions only.|  |
 | `@on_event` | The function is called by any self named event.
 This decorator is for member functions only. | `@on_event('my_custom_event_name')` |

+### Contribution

+We welcome contributions to our open-source GitHub project!
+Whether it's adding features, fixing bugs, or improving documentation, your help is appreciated.
+Check out our repository and join our community of contributors.
+Thank you for your support!